PCoetzeeDev/sasoft-test/README.md

     git clone git@github.com:PCoetzeeDev/sasoft-test.git && cd sasoft-test

-2. Add the following domain in your hosts file pointing to 127.0.0.1
+2. Add the following domain in your hosts file pointing to localhost, like so:

-    sasofttest.local
+    127.0.0.1       sasofttest.local        sasofttest

 4. Go into the docker folder, run the env.sh script